KolyadaYaroslav/Crypto-Exchange-Tools/README.md

 # Crypto-Exchange-Tools
-A C# library to help interact with Centralized and Desentralized Crypto Exchanges
+A C# library to help interact with Centralized and Decentralized Crypto Exchanges

 ## Usage
 ### Withdrawing from binance example